ceciliabinck/cook-with-me/README.md

     **Solution**: I added on the top of the pictures the same amount of padding as the sides/bottom had to make to picture look more in balance.
     - **Issue 2**: The user thinks that the website could benefit from having a footer.
     **Solution**: As I don't have any contact to make a proper footer.
 I used the footer to show the following text: © 2020 Copyright Cook with me | For educational purpose.

+- Test User 5:
+    - **Issue 1**: The title of the website shows document.
+    **Solution**: I changed the title in the header from Document to Cook with me.
+    - **Issue 2**: Make use of some more headings to make more important elements to stand out.
+    **Solution**: I played around with putting headers in different parts of the cards.
+I ended up putting the card titles in a h5 and on the recipe.html I put the middle section in H4 to make it look more important.

+## Testing with Tools

+- Spelling and Grammar.
+    One of the people how tested my website suggested that I put all my texts through a spelling and grammar tool.
+I know this is one of my weaknesses.
+So I did not think I did not make any mistakes but I was not expecting to make this many mistakes.
+In my README.md at that time I found about 77 mistakes and in the About section, I made about 7 mistakes.
+That I have corrected with the help of the spelling and grammar tool.
+Knowing this will mean I have to keep checking my spelling and grammar.

+-

 # Bugs in development